richellepintucan/react-calculator/README.md

 # React Calculator

 > This project involves the essentials of a simple calculator in React.
+Basic Calculations.

 ## Screenshot